OlgaSkv/DataCleaning/CodeBook.md

 Acceleration variables are in standard gravity units 'g'.
 Angular velocity variables are in radians/second units.
 All domain variables are normalized and bounded within [-1,1].
-Variable descriptions can be found in "features_info.txt" file that is a part of the the original data set package.
+Variable descriptions can be found in "features_info.txt" file that is a part of the original data set package.
 Variable names has been slightly modified ("()"symbols were elliminated) to improve readability.

 * tBodyAcc-mean-X
 * tBodyAcc-mean-Y